 At Minnesota State University, Mankato assessment is the practice of evaluating the manner or degree to which students are learning what they are supposed to be learning.
 Academic departments and programs at Minnesota State Mankato have or are developing student learning outcomes, which are statements of the key indicators of student learning in specific departments and programs.
 Assessment is designed to compare actual student performance to these student learning outcomes: We say this is what students are learning--are they?
 That is what assessment is designed to do.

-Minnesota State University, Mankato conducted a Value-added administration of the ETS Proficiency Profile in Fall 2011 - Spring 2012.
+Minnesota State University, Mankato conducted a Value-added administration of the ETS Proficiency Profile in Fall 2011 - 2015.
 The results are displayed below in the SLO Results tab.

 For additional information on MSU, Mankato’s process for administering ETS Proficiency Profile, please click on the Assessment Process Tab below.
-For information on the students included in the administration, please click the Students Tested Tab above.
+For information on the students included in the administration, please click the Students Tested Tab.

 The ETS Proficiency Profile was selected for the institutional assessment due to the tools alignment with institutional student learning outcomes, testing format, and testing method.